- About DCC

 As a result of our orientation, initial intake process, the development of a comprehensive accommodation plan and our formal outreach efforts, students who engage with the Office of Accommodative Services will be able to:

 Students who believe they have a current and essential need for accommodative services are encouraged to self-identify, provide documentation (prepared by a qualified professional), complete the student ‘Self-Assessment Survey’ and meet with our professional staff.
 Together a comprehensive accommodation plan is developed and their initial ‘letter of accommodation’ for faculty is generated.
+Accommodation plans are developed on a case by case basis through the interactive process with the student, and consultation with faculty.
+Students are advised to share this letter with faculty as soon as possible if they wish to access testing and classroom accommodations.
 Accommodations are fluid and students can meet with our staff at any point to reevaluate needs.

 After the initial intake, students request accommodation letters each subsequent semester, barring no changes, no appointment is necessary.